jannahio/operator/README.md

                 6) Compute Layer Logs
                     - All data related to Compute (Applications, Business Logic) components of the Jannah infrastructure.
                 7) UX Layer Logs
-                    - All data that are related to user interaction on the Jannah infrastructure
+                    - All data that are related to user interaction on the Jannah infrastructure.
                 8) Feedback Layer Logs
                     - All data related to user feedback, including error ticket trackers.
                 9) Workflow Metadata Layer